DEFRA/ffc-events/README.md

 `retryWaitInMs` - How long should a connection wait in milliseconds before trying to reconnect, defaulting to `500` if not supplied.

-`routingKey` - If a routing key us supplied then any events not matching the key will be automatically discarded.
+`routingKey` - If a routing key is supplied then any events not matching the key will be automatically discarded.

 #### Example